 The Torrance Police Department did come to the scene and immediately arrested our client, whose father was a retired police officer (about age 45).
 The victim had bruises to her neck and her wrist was injured, however, no ambulance was called.

-Our client was booked and charged with one count of Penal Code Section 242, battery, a misdemeanor and one count of Penal Code Section 243(e)(1), battery against a significant other, a misdemeanor.
+Our client was booked and charged with one count of Penal Code Section 242, battery, a misdemeanor and one count of Penal Code Section 243(e)(1), battery against a spouse, boyfriend/girlfriend or former boyfriend/girlfriend, a misdemeanor.
 These were devastating charges for our client, who had just graduated college and dreamed of becoming a fireman.

 The client’s father called up Greg Hill & Associates and demanded that the case be dismissed.
 While the father was not present at the scene on the evening of the incident, he was convinced that if he talked to the judge and told him that he was a retired police officer, the judge would dismiss the case.

 Greg politely listened to the father describe the awards he had received over the years for heroism and how his son would never have battered the girlfriend.
 The father was convinced that the girlfriend was lying and that the police had fabricated the witness statements.
 The father indicated he wished to question the witnesses and Greg tried to gently explain that witness intimidation or tampering might be alleged if the father did this, so he should not do so.

 The father ended up making the decision to hire Greg Hill & Associates for his son.
 His son later told us that three prior attorneys had kicked his father out of their office before they had met with Greg.

 Greg then visited the scene with the client and realized that the so called witnesses could never have seen any fight because trees blocked their view.
 Instead, they may have heard a loud argument and made assumptions.